AnaisDenis/PMosquito/README.md

 - Each virtual environment contains its own version of Python and its own packages, independent of other projects or the system installation.
 This prevents a package update for one project from breaking another.
 - You can install exactly the versions of libraries needed for one project without affecting others.
 Perfect for replicating an environment on another machine.

+In your terminal you need to move to the Pmosquito-main directory You must write in your terminal:

+ 	cd path_name

+**Note**: To find your path:
+Open File Explorer.
-To do this, in your terminal, go to your project folder, then type:
+Go to your project folder.
+Click in the address bar at the top: the path will appear.

+Then, type :

 	python -m venv env